Hyperbolic embedding of infinite-dimensional convex bodies: Malliavin calculus and intrinsic volumes

 \subsection{Support functions as random variables.}

-For simplicity, let us think of an isonormal Gau{\ss}ian process $X$ on a separable real Hilbert space $\mathcal{H}$ as a $\mathbb{R}^N$-valued random variable.
 In conformity with Section \ref{sec-2.D}, let $K$ be a GB convex body in $\mathcal{H}$ and let $h_K$ be its support function.
 Then $h_K(X)$ becomes a random variable over $\Omega$.
 In particular, \ref{form_sudakov} implies that $K$ is a GB convex body if and only if the random variable $h_K\in L^1(\Omega)$.

 Let $P=\overline{\mathrm{co}}(v_1,\dots,v_n)$ be the closed convex hull of $n$ points $v_1,\dots,v_n\in\mathcal{H}$, \emph{i.e.} the polytope generated these points.
 By \cite[Théorème 3.10]{chevet1976processus},